Financial-Times/careers/VACANCIES.md

 ## Internal Products

-This team looks after all the software the FT staff use.
+This team looks after all the internal-facing software the FT staff use.

 [Matt](https://twitter.com/commuterjoy) runs this team.